 The short answer is “yes,” and that dental implants can be a more comfortable, long-lasting option to dentures.
 Additionally, some people choose to have implant-supported dentures that can be a more cost-effective alternative to implant-supported porcelain crowns.
 Dr. Duffy will be happy to discuss which options are available to you at your consultation.

 Is it painful to have dental implants fitted?mcelletti2022-09-28T22:08:23+00:00

-Like many dental procedures, dental implants are surgical procedures performed under a local anesthetic—and our goal is to help you stay pain free, relaxed, and comfortable.
-In addition to the local anesthetic, various levels of conscious sedation or nitrous oxide are also available, as desired.
-Following your procedure, you may experience some pain in your mouth and jaw and we can help you manage this most often with over-the-counter painkillers.
-We will also provide dietary guidelines during your healing process.
+Like many dental procedures, dental implant procedures are usually performed under local anesthetic—and our goal is to help you stay relaxed, comfortable and pain free throughout your appointments.
+In addition to local anesthetics, we offer conscious oral sedation or nitrous oxide as requested.
+Following your procedure, you may feel some pain or discomfort in your mouth and jaw.
+We can usually help you manage this with over-the-counter painkillers.
+We also provide dietary guidelines for you for throughout your healing process.

 Your implants are designed to last a lifetime.
-But while you never will get a cavity in an implant, they are as sensitive to gum health as natural teeth.
-It is essential that you maintain a healthy diet, follow good home hygiene habits (brushing, flossing, or using a Waterpik®) and attend your regular dental appointments in order to care for not only your dental implant(s) but any remaining natural teeth that you have.
+While you will never get a cavity in them, they are as sensitive to gum health as natural teeth.
+It is essential that you maintain good oral routines (brushing, flossing, and/or using a Waterpik®) and attend your regular dental appointments in order to care not only for your implants, but any remaining natural teeth that you have.

 What is the dental implant process?mcelletti2021-07-27T16:07:42+00:00